-Working with adapters in the xSeries 330
+Working with adapters

-The server/workstation comes with two peripheral component interconnect (PCI) adapter slots on the system board with riser cards installed in them.
+The server comes with two peripheral component interconnect (PCI) adapter slots on the system board with riser cards installed in them.

-Attention: Your server/workstation also comes with an integrated video controller on the system board.
-When you install a video adapter in a PCI slot, the server/workstation BIOS automatically disables the integrated video controller.
-This allows the video adapter in the PCI slot to control the video functions for your monitor.
+Note: Your server also comes with an integrated video controller on the system board.
+When you install a video adapter in a PCI slot, the server BIOS automatically disables the integrated video controller.
+This enables the video adapter in the PCI slot to control the video functions for your monitor.

-The following illustration shows the location of the 33 MHz PCI expansion slots on the system board.
+The following illustration shows the location of the 33-MHz and 66-MHz PCI expansion slots on the system board.